 A friend of mine who lives in Baffin Island told me about her friend who moved from Baffin Island to Ireland to live with her Irish partner.
 Reporting back to her friends in Baffin Island, she commented on how cold houses were in Ireland compared to Baffin Island houses.
 Houses in Baffin Island are built insulated, West Coast of Ireland houses are not.
 An extreme example but the big trouble with renovating old houses to make them energy efficient is they weren’t built to be energy efficient.
 To make houses energy efficient and so save money on energy, you have to stop heat moving.

-Heat can be transferred from one place to another by three methods: conduction in solids, convection of fluids (liquids or gases), and radiation through anything that will allow radiation to pass.
-Managing heat transfer in house – we are really only interested in conduction and convection.
+Heat can be transferred from one place to another by three methods: conduction in solids, convection of fluids (liquids or gases), and radiation.
+When trying to manage heat transfer in houses, we are really only interested in conduction and convection.

-U value measures insulation’s ability to limit conductive heat flow, the lower the U value the better – the slower the rate that heat can transferred through the insulation.
-As you chase lower and lower U values by adding more and more insulation you get less and less reward for your investment.
-There comes a stage the cost of reducing U value can outweigh the energy savings that result.
-At some stage the primary method of heat transfer will not be conductive heat flow but air leakage (convection).
-Therefore, the best way to increase efficiency is not merely to reduce U value, but rather to combine a low U value with an air barrier.
+U-value measures insulation’s ability to limit heat flow, the lower the U-value the better – the slower the rate that heat can be transferred through the insulation.
+However as you chase lower and lower U-values by adding more and more insulation you will get less and less reward for your investment.
+This means there comes a stage where the cost of reducing the U-value can outweigh the energy savings that result.
+At some stage the primary method of heat transfer will not be conduction but air leakage (convection).
+Therefore, once you have reached this level of insulation, the best way to increase efficiency is to start reducing leaks with an air barrier.

 - INSULATE THE ROOF.